Sweet Potato Ukoy with Palabok Recipe

 Frequently Asked Questions

-What is the Meaning of Ukoy?
+What Is the Meaning of Ukoy?

 Can You Freeze Ukoy?

-Where Did Okoy Originate?
+Where Did Ukoy Originate?

 How Do You Make Sweet Potato Ukoy?